Highly Efficient Cannabidiol (CBD) Extraction from Cannabis

 - Brenneisen R. (2007): Chemistry and Analysis of Phytocannabinoids and Other Cannabis Constituents.
 In: ElSohly M.A. (eds) Marijuana and the Cannabinoids.
 Forensic Science and Medicine.

 Advantages of Ultrasound Extraction

 Ultrasonic extraction is based on the principle of acoustic cavitation.
-Cavitation is the mechanical effect of high-performance ultrasound which is characterized by so-called hot-spots.
+Cavitation occurs as the results of high-performance ultrasound in liquid and is characterized by energy-dense mechanical effects, which take place in so-called hot-spots.
 In these ultrasonic hot-spots, locally extreme conditions such as very high temperatures and pressures, significant heating and cooling rates as well as huge pressure differentials and liquid jets with up to 100km/s occur.

 The extraordinary conditions of ultrasonic cavitation perforate and/or disrupt cell walls and membranes and enable greater penetration of solvent into the sample.
 Ultrasonic extraction achieves therefore a very rapid isolation of compounds – outperforming conventional extraction methods in shorter process time, higher yield, and at lower temperatures.
 As a mild mechanical treatment, ultrasound extraction prevents the thermal degradation of bioactive compounds and outperforms other techniques such as conventional solvent extraction, hydrodistillation, or Soxhlet extraction, which are known to destruct heat-sensitive molecules.
 These advantages makes ultrasonic extraction the preferred technique for the release of temperature-sensitive active compounds from botanicals.